A QUICK LOOK

 "Thank you.
 I think," Jeremiah replied.

 Sample # 13

 Logan Forrest of Forrest Robotics had been putting in long hours lately.
-It was after midnight and he was still sitting in front of his computer in the den.
+It was after and he was still sitting in front of his computer in the den.
 The weather was pleasant so he had the sliding glass doors to the floodlit pool patio area open.

 That's probably why he heard the splash.